saketikachekuri/saketikachekuri.github.io/_pages/about.md

 I am Saketika Chekuri, a first-year Master's student in the Department of Electrical Engineering at Stanford University.
 Previously, I was an Electrical Engineering undergraduate studying at the [IIT Bombay](https://www.iitb.ac.in/).

-I'm primarily interested in analog and mixed-signal design; you can find my CV [here](../assets/pdf/Saketika_CV.pdf).
+I'm primarily interested in analog and mixed-signal design; you can find my CV [here](../assets/pdf/Saketika_CV.pdf) and a list of my projects and reports [here](https://github.com/saketikachekuri/Projects).